 Having an Etsy shop can be a rewarding and fun experience.
 But, just like any other business, getting the word out and promoting your shop is vital to its success.
-It doesn’t have to be difficult, though.
-In this post, I’m going to list 20 ways to promote your Etsy shop that can be both fun and effective!
+Here, I’m going to list 20 ways to promote your Etsy shop that are fun and effective!

 Even though I don’t personally use all of these methods to promote my shop, I have read about them and know that many people do, with great success.